 Today’s business leaders have a lot on their plates.
 In a time where the U.S. is facing a racial reckoning, and still navigating the health and economic impacts of COVID-19, expectations placed on corporations and the people who run them are shifting.
 Employees, and the public at large, are looking to business leaders to take charge and address issues like financial insecurity, systemic racism, and reduced quality of life.
-Here are four talks from experts on diversity, financial wellness, leadership, and employee engagement to help educate and inspire you to take action within your organization.
+Here are four TED Talks from experts on diversity, financial wellness, leadership, and employee engagement to help educate and inspire you to take action within your organization.

 Janet Stovall knows how to make change happen when it comes to diversity, because she’s done it before.
 In 1984 while attending Davidson University, she issued a challenge to her school to improve diversity — in doing so, she highlighted real problems with real numbers, and attached real consequences.
 The initiative, called Project 87, was successful: The university surpassed its challenge to enroll 100 Black students, hire 10 Black professors, create five Black studies classes, and hire one Black dean.